Illinois Court Records

 What are Illinois Traffic Tickets?

 Illinois traffic tickets are official notices detailing the violation of traffic laws by motorists.
-Tickets are issued by law enforcement officers and contain details of the traffic offenses committed.
+These tickets are issued by law enforcement officers and contain details of the traffic offenses committed.
 The Driver Services Department of the Office of the Illinois Secretary of State (SOS) is responsible for maintaining driver records and enforcing penalties.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved
+- The location or assumed location of the record or person involved

 What Does a Traffic Citation Mean?

-• All major traffic offenses
+- All major traffic offenses

-• Minor traffic offenses where the fine is above $95, except truck violations
+- Minor traffic offenses where the fine is above $95, except truck violations

-• Violations such as excess size or weight permit, no valid driver’s license, operating without insurance, violation of a restricted license, or permit.
+- Violations such as excess size or weight permit, no valid driver’s license, operating without insurance, violation of a restricted license, or permit.

-• Violations of the Child Passenger Protection Act
+- Violations of the Child Passenger Protection Act

-• Traffic offenses that involve accidents which cause the death of a party
+- Traffic offenses that involve accidents which cause the death of a party

 How Do I Pay a Traffic Ticket in Illinois?

 When issued a traffic ticket in Illinois, the offender can plead not guilty and contest the ticket, or plead guilty and pay the fine indicated.
-Either option requires the individual to pay or contest the ticket before the court date specified on the ticket.
+Either option may require that the individual pay or contest the ticket before the court date specified on the ticket.
 Eligible offenders may contest a ticket by sending the application form to the Circuit Court’s Clerk in the county of violation at least ten days before the set court date.
 Parties who opt to pay the ticket fine may mail the Plea of Guilty and Waiver Form attached to the back of the ticket to the Clerk of Court.
-This must be done no later than three business days before the court date.
+This should be done no later than three business days before the court date.

 It is also possible to pay traffic tickets in person or by phone in some counties.
 However, counties may have different payment methods, ticket deadlines, and dismissal options.
 Therefore, it is advisable to lookup traffic ticket procedures of the specific Circuit Court with jurisdiction over the traffic violation location.
 Available payment forms for mail-in payments may include money order, certified check, bank draft, or traveler’s check made payable to the applicable Clerk of Circuit Court.
-Cash payments are can only be made by in-person visitors.
+Cash payments can only be made by in-person visitors.

 Can You Pay Illinois Traffic Tickets Online?